Home » Inca Civilization

 The Inca population believed that each crop had a protective spirit named conopas.
 Conopas were the best proceeds of the crop which was set aside in order to offer it to the gods during a special ceremony.
 They believed that by offering it to the gods future crops would maximize their yields.
 For instance, the conopa of maize would be called saramama (mother of the maize), of potato, papamama, of coca, cocamama and so on.
 Domestic animals also had a protective spirit called illas.
 Illas were miniature representation of animals made of stone which were buried in pens or barn yarns with the hope of continued reproduction.

 The Incas had an immense amount of deities or gods.
 They lived in heaven and on earth and each of them had a purpose which determined its hierarchy.
 The Inca population believed that some gods specially the anthropomorphous gods had a human behavior pattern; they felt hatred, love, compassion or any other human feeling.
 Incas believed that natural phenomena were caused by gods so it was important to keep them happy or disasters could happen.
 Holy places or temples known as huacas were the places where Incas made their offerings to their gods.
 Garcilaso de la Vega, a Spanish chronicler, noted that the Peruvians seemed to worship a large number of animals and inanimate objects, from grasses, flowers, high hills, rocks to monkeys and dogs.
-The Incas also believed in after life.
+The Incas and earlier civilizations believed in life after death so they mummified their bodies, they believed that they would protect them and made sacrifices in their honor.

 Inti